gardener/gardener/docs/extensions/conventions.md

 Instead of doing this one-by-one for each and every component, extensions can rely on a mutating webhook provided by Gardener.
 Please refer to [High Availability of Deployed Components](../development/high-availability.md) for details.

+To reduce costs and to improve the network traffic latency in multi-zone clusters, extensions can make a Service topology-aware.
+Please refer to [this document](../usage/topology_aware_routing.md) for details.

 ## Is there a naming scheme for (global) resources?

 As there is no formal process to validate non-existence of conflicts between two extensions, please follow these naming schemes when creating resources (especially, when creating global resources, but it's in general a good idea for most created resources):